jmstipanowich/AmazonDeforestation/README.md

 The first model I designed was a baseline linear regression model to predict how population, GDP per capita(US dollars), and firespots related to Amazon deforestation totals.

 My model predicted population, GDP per capita(US dollars), and firespots all as having an inverse relationship with my target variable of total deforestation.
 That means that population, GDP per capita(US dollars), and firespots all decrease with more deforestation.
 This result was different than my correlation plot with regard to firespots.
 The causes of firespots vary in general because firespots can be activated in both human and natural ways.
 My model was very overfit with an 86% r2 score for my training data and a 44% r2 score for my testing data.
 This is probably due to the small amount of data fed into my model influencing a tight fitting to few individual data points.
 Because of the r2 scores, I do not necessarily trust the inverse relationship this model projected between firespots and deforestation.
-I plan to look at firespots in more detail in future models because they seem to produce varying results.
+I plan to look at firespots in more detail in future models because they do seem positively correlated with deforestation.

 ### Modeling 2:

 Because firespots showed a correlation with Amazon deforestation of 83% in my correlation plot, I decided to do more firespots anaylsis in my next models regarding the 83% statistic as truth that more firespots have a strong chance of leading to greater deforestation.

-Fire outbreaks seemed to have a predominant decline in volume between the years 1999-2019, but there years with a higher number of firespots than previous years that I noticed in my analyses that could negatively impact deforestation totals over time.
+Fire outbreaks seemed to have a predominant decline in volume between the years 1999-2019, but there were years with a higher number of firespots than previous years that I noticed in my analyses that could negatively impact deforestation totals over time.

-For my second model creation I designed a function that formulates a dataframe with the number of firespots per month for a given year in a dataset and includes the minimum, maximum, and mean number of firespots per month for each of the previous years in the dataset combined to analyze how one given year of monthly firespots compares to other previous years of monthly firespots across all states in a dataset.
+For my second model creation I designed a function that formulates a dataframe with the number of firespots per month for a given year in a dataset and includes the minimum, maximum, and mean number of firespots per month for each of the previous years in the dataset combined to analyze how one given year of monthly firespot totals compares to other previous years of monthly firespots across all states.

-I tested my dataframe function on the year 2019 because I am using that year to do a lot of modeling analyses and comprehend firespots correlations between that year and previous years.
+I tested my dataframe function on the year 2019 because I am using that more current year to do a lot of modeling analyses and comprehend firespots correlations between that year and previous years.
 I desired to know how 2019 compared to previous years in terms of firespot monthly totals to better understand if deforestation is increasing over time with relation to firespots.
 I graphed my analysis as well:

 ![YearlyFires.png](Images/yearlyfires2019.png)